visgl/deck.gl/docs/api-reference/deck.md

 `controller` can be one of the following types:

 * `null` or `false`: the viewport is not interactive.
-* `true`: initiates the default controller with default options.
+* `true`: initiates the default controller - a [MapController](/docs/api-reference/map-controller.md), with default options.
 * `Controller` class (not instance): initiates the provided controller with default options.
+Must be a subclass of the [MapController](/docs/api-reference/map-controller.md).
 * `Object`: controller options.
 This will be merged with the default controller options.
-  + `controller.type`: the controller class
+  + `controller.type`: the controller class, must be a subclass of the [MapController](/docs/api-reference/map-controller.md).
   + For other options, consult the documentation of [Controller](/docs/api-reference/controller.md).

 Default `null`.